 You can think of Part A as coverage for when you’re admitted to a facility for care for longer than one day.

 When you use Medicare Part A, you have to pay for certain costs out of your own pocket.
-The biggest expense under Part A is the deductible.
-For 2020, the deductible is $1,408.
-This means that you have to pay the first $1,408 of your Part A bill before Medicare will start covering your costs.
+The biggest expense under Part A is the inpatient hospital deductible.
+For 2021, the deductible is $1,484.
+This is your share of costs for the first 60 days of Medicare-covered inpatient hospital care.
+After 60 days, your share will be $371 per day.

 But the Part A deductible isn’t like the deductible you might have with private insurance.
 With Original Medicare, you could pay the deductible more than once during a year - which could happen if you go to the hospital more than once in a year, or if you need skilled nursing several times.